After strolling the gardens, why not enjoy a little civilized refreshment in our tea room?

 The Tea Room Menu

-Rachel’s mother, Judith Kane, operates the tea room.
-Being an Englishwoman, Judith knows a thing or two about tea.
-She certainly doesn’t care for the pale and tepid stuff that passes for tea so typically served in restaurants.
-The old English adage “take the pot to the kettle, not the kettle to the pot” is her motto.
+Tea comes first, and the old English adage “take the pot to the kettle, not the kettle to the pot” is our motto.
 Here you will find tea made with boiling water, steeped and served in a china pot.

 What is a Cream Tea?

-Cream Tea is an afternoon repast, which invariably includes scones and cream.
-(High Tea, by the way, is something quite different, more on the lines of a simple working-class supper than a raised pinkie affair with cakes and dainties.)
-We offer several options, from a light Petite Tea to a substantial Deluxe Tea luncheon.
-Our most popular Full English Cream Tea consists of two home-baked scones, served with freshly whipped cream and homemade jam, plus cucumber & herb sandwiches, and a choice of hot or cold drink.
+Cream Tea is simply an afternoon repast, which invariably includes scones and cream.
+For those of you who wonder, a High Tea is something quite different, more on the lines of a simple working-class supper than a raised pinkie affair with cakes and dainties.